 Do you have prescriptions that you take regularly?
-Our pharmacy in Pullman can fill and mail maintenance medications to students who have a WSU student insurance plan (iSHIP or GSA).
+Our pharmacy in Pullman can fill and mail maintenance medications to students who have a WSU student insurance plan (international or grad student).

-We’ll need 3-5 business days to fill and mail your prescription.
-Make sure to give us plenty of notice before you need a refill.
+We’ll need 3-5 business days to fill and mail your prescription, so make sure to give us plenty of notice before you need a refill.
 We’ll bill your insurance to reduce the amount you pay at the time you fill the prescription.

 Examples of maintenance medications include: